dhlananhh/synapse-client/README.md

   - **React Context (`context/`)**: Used for global state that does **not** update frequently (e.g., the current user's authentication status, theme).
 This is a simple, built-in solution.
   - **Zustand (`store/`)**: Used for global state that updates **frequently** and could cause performance issues with Context's re-renders (e.g., real-time chat messages, notifications).
 Zustand is highly optimized for such scenarios.
 - **`lib/` Directory**: A standard convention for code that isn't a React component, hook, or context.
 Placing our **simulated API** here makes the transition to a real backend straightforward—we would simply rewrite the function bodies in `api.ts` to use `fetch` without needing to change any of the components that call them.

+### Key Architectural Updates Reflected in this Structure:

+-   **Routing (`app/`):** The structure clearly shows the separation between the **`(landing)`** group for unauthenticated users and the **`(main)`** group for the core application experience.
+The move of the post feed to `/feed` is also documented.
+The addition of the `/edit` page for posts is now visible.
+-   **Components (`components/`):** The `features/` directory is now fully fleshed out, with a sub-folder for each major feature domain (auth, chat, post, user, etc.).
+This makes the project incredibly easy to navigate.
+The `providers/` directory now correctly lists all our global system components, like the `NotificationSimulator` and `GlobalModals`.
+-   **State Management (`context/` & `store/`):** The structure explicitly shows the strategic decision to use both React Context and Zustand for different state management needs, a hallmark of a mature architecture.
+-   **Libraries & Utilities (`lib/`):** The addition of the `paths.ts` file is a key highlight, demonstrating a commitment to maintainable code by centralizing route management.

+This final project structure is a complete and accurate representation of the sophisticated application you have built.
+It serves as an excellent architectural overview in your documentation.

 ## 🚀 Getting Started